-Turning Green mobilizes youth to become active around issues that directly impact personal and environmental health.
-With resources, powerful online and offline programs, lifestyle and campus initiatives, as well as strong leadership and mentorship opportunities, we prompt transition from conventional to conscious living in collaboration with academic institutions, businesses, organizations, policy makers and global leaders.
+Turning Green mobilizes youth to become active around issues that directly impact climate change, environmental and social justice, and public health.
+With, powerful programs, campus and community initiatives, as well as strong leadership and mentorship opportunities, we prompt the transition from conventional to conscious living in collaboration with academic institutions, businesses, organizations, policy makers and local and global leaders.

 PROJECT GREEN CHALLENGE

 Project Green Challenge (PGC) features 30-days of environmentally themed challenges, providing students with mentorship, advocacy, and leadership skills.
-Through conscious living, informed consumption, and individual and collective action, PGC participants are challenged to sustain a healthy, just, and thriving planet.
-Since launching in 2011, this initiative has engaged over 25,000 students directly and tens of millions indirectly, on more than 1000 campuses in all 50 states and 45 countries.
-It runs from October 1-30, 2018.
+Through conscious living, informed consumption, and individual and collective action, PGC participants are challenged to use their voices and actions to sustain a healthy, just, and resilient planet.
+Since launching in 2011, this initiative has engaged over 145,032 students directly and tens of millions indirectly, on more than 9,740 campuses in all 50 states and 188 countries.
+It runs from October 1-30 each year.
 Sign up here.

 CONSCIOUS COLLEGE ROAD TOUR

 This unique, interactive, hands-on event prompts students to become informed about conscious living, mindful consumption, and inspires them to question, seek solutions and become effective at leading change.
-The Road Tour will visit 16-18 pre-selected campuses between March and May, 2019 to engage students in the transition from conventional to sustainable in their daily lives and on campuses.
+The Road Tour visits pre-selected campuses between March and May each spring to engage students in the transition from conventional to conscious living in their day to day lives.